 State income taxes.
 Corporations can deduct in full their state income taxes.
 Owners of pass-through entities who pay state income taxes on their share of business income must itemize to take the deduction and there's a cap on their total deduction for state and local taxes ("SALT cap").
-Some state-created workarounds may allow for greater deductions by owners of pass-through entities.
+Some state-created workarounds, referred to as a pass-through entity tax (PTET), which allows for greater deductions by owners of pass-through entities.